tel: +48 22 499 98 98

 • They have very high magnetic induction on the surface of the magnet,

-• Key role in advanced technologically fields – find application in computer drives, electric motors, medical devices or very highly developed apparatuses.
+• Wide application in the industry of new technologies – find application in HDD drives, electric drive mechanisms, medical apparatus and very highly developed apparatuses.

 Disadvantages of neodymium magnets: